simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-1.15.md

 Upgrade notes for SimpleSAMLphp 1.15
 ====================================

+Minimum required PHP version is 5.4.
+Dependency on mcrypt has been dropped.

 A new templating system based on Twig has been introduced.
 The old templating system is still available but should be considered deprecated.